robenkleene/development-references/zsh/zsh-completion.md

 ### Commands

 - `!-1` / `!!`: Previous command with parameters
-- `!-3`: Third last command with parameters
+- `!-3`: Third previous command with parameters
 - `!#`: Current command with parameters
 - `!vi`: Complete a previous command that starts with `vi`